Putin says Russia will be ready for 2014 Sochi Olympics

 Deputy Prime Minister Dmitry Kozak said the report was exaggerated and the IOC said that it had a Russian commitment to pursuing any cases of mistreatment or abuse that were clearly related to the staging of the Olympic Games.

-Sochi’s skyline has been transformed by the 1.136 trillion roubles already spent on the Games.
+Sochi’s skyline has been transformed by the 1.136 trillion roubles ($37.85 billion) already spent on the Games.

 The Iceberg stadium, the jewel of the Olympic park, glows pale blue in the night, and an undulating steel-and-glass structure that will host the figure skating in 2014 is one of six stadiums rising up on the periphery of the city.